brewencoded/ng-express-gulp/README.md

 # ng-express-gulp
 Base structure for an angular, gulp, and express project with browser-sync and gulp-nodemon for live previews.
+Also contains karma and jasmine test for server and client testing.

 ### Install